G-Node/nixpy/docs/source/faq.rst

 It is largely safe to use non-SI units when providing metadata or specifying the unit of the data stored in a *DataArray*.
 It may become problematic in the context of *Dimensions*.
-Some functions support reading data with the positions provided by the *Tags* in these cases we rely on scalability of the units.
+Some functions support reading data with the positions provided by the *Tags*, in these cases we rely on scalability of the units.

 If you feel this is unjustified, feel free to improve our unit-handling